 I worked in service to people with disabilities for thirty-five years and then ironically became disabled myself when I was diagnosed with Multiple Sclerosis.
 I used my knowledge of the disability field to help navigate myself through health systems, social security, and durable medical equipment to get the equipment I needed at home.
 All the decades I worked in the field gave me a great advantage over people who find themselves suddenly disabled

 And here comes the good part.
 One day I started cleaning out one of my closets and found the box with all my old journals from the early eighties.
 As I read one of them I thought to myself “this could make a good story, and it’s funny too".
-So I wrote and published three fictionalized memoirs available in E book called “From the Waters of Coyote Springs”, “Felix and Eve” and “The Arrangement”. by Diane DeVillers.
-Now all three books are available in one paperback book called “The Eve Chronicles”.They start when I first moved to Oregon and lived in the Wallowa Mts in eastern Oregon doing timber inventory surveys.
+So I wrote and published three fictionalized memoirs available in E-book called “From the Waters of Coyote Springs”, “Felix and Eve” and “The Arrangement”. by Diane DeVillers. aka girlpower Now all three books are available in one paperback book called “The Eve Chronicles”.They start when I first moved to Oregon and lived in the Wallowa Mts in eastern Oregon doing timber inventory surveys.

 I keep active by posting on blogs and writing letters to my Congress and my representative in Oregon about keeping funding for people with disabilities and other baby boomer values.
 We have seen such great change in acknowledging climate change and to fund alternative energies and organic foods.
-Equal rights have always been the boomers top ideals, for a world where everyone has the chance to be who they want to be.
-To not be held back by the dark history of racism, sexism and classism.
+Equal rights have always been the boomer's top ideals, for a world where everyone has the chance to be who they want to be.
+To not be held back by the dark history of racism, sexism, and classism.

 I was a part of feminism all those years ago and continue to push for the empowerment of girls and women.
-It will make a kindler, gentler society and it will spread all over the world.
+It will make a kinder, gentler society and it will spread all over the world.
 You just watch America, our future is forming in the minds of a new generation.
 Let the world listen to their women and move forward into a fairer, intuitive consciousness where everyone is welcome around the table.